civilcode/playbook/guides/testing/style.md

 # Test docstrings

 * a `describe` starts with a verb in present progressive tense (`-ing`)
-* a `test` starts with a state/input, followed by the resuling behaviour.
+* a `test` starts with a state/input, followed by the resulting behaviour.